Ian Somerhalder, Nina Dobrev Handle Romance Rumors Like Pros

 A post shared by Nina Dobrev (@nina) on

-Dobrev was recently seen in the teaser of The Vampire Diaries finale episode, which led to many rumors and link-up stories of Dobrev and Somerhalder.
+Dobrev was recently seen in the teaser of the Vampire Diaries finale episode, which led to many rumors and link-up stories of Dobrev and Somerhalder.
 While Nina is not dating anyone officially, the fake stories have always surrounded Ian and Nikki’s blissful married life.

-Reed further said in her post that no one wishes to address false accusations but they [Ian, Nikki and Nina] feel like they have a moral obligation towards young girls and so, they are putting an end to all the fake stories.
+Reed further said in her post that no one wishes to address false accusations, but they (Ian, Nikki, and Nina) feel like they have a moral obligation towards young girls and so, they are putting an end to all the fake stories.

 “So here’s to putting an end to all those fake stories of on set jealousy, betrayal, made-up-friendships lost & women hating women.
 Because at the end of the day, that’s what this is about: teaching girls that you have to hate other girls only breeds a generation of women who believe you have to hate other women.
 And that’s what these magazines, websites and blogs don’t understand.
 That is the harmful unintended consequence of their bullshit stories and we have a moral responsibility to fix that.
 Let’s turn this page together, as we all walk into the next chapter peacefully.”

 Nina Dobrev and Ian Somerhalder dated for three years between 2010 and 2013 before calling it quits.
 The actors continued filming for The Vampire Diaries together, even after their breakup, but then Dobrev left the show in Season 6.
-Somerhalder started dating Twilight actress Nikki Reed by mid-2014 and married her in April 2015 after one year of engagement.
+Somerhalder started dating Twilight actress Nikki Reed by mid-2014 and married her in April of 2015 after a one-year engagement.

-Dobrev even tried her luck in relationships again when she started dating actor Austin Stowell in August 2015 but split with him in February 2016.
+Dobrev even tried her luck in relationships again when she started dating actor Austin Stowell in August of 2015, but she split with him in February of 2016.
 She is recently rumored to be dating Scream Queens actor Glen Powell.

-According to Entertainment Online, Dobrev and Powell share same friends and are having a low-profile affair.
+According to E!
+Online, Dobrev and Powell share same friends and are having a low-profile affair.

 “They have a similar group of friends and have been seeing each other on the low for a little while.
 Glen really likes Nina.
 She is completely his type of gal.
 They know and have met each other’s families.
 Glen is a very family oriented guy and Nina loves that about him.”

 However, Dobrev has not addressed to her link-up rumors with Powell as of now.
-Ian Somerhalder and Nina Dobrev will soon be seen together in The Vampire Diaries finale episodes.
+Ian Somerhalder and Nina Dobrev will soon be seen together in the Vampire Diaries finale episodes.

 [Featured Image by Toby Canham/Getty Images]